arieldeveloper/assembly-nes/README.md

 ## Description

-Creating an NES game in 6502 assembly as a way to learn the NES hardware and using Assembly in a constricted environment (2k of memory!).
+An NES game in 6502 assembly, created to learn assembly programming in a resource constrained environment (2k of memory!).
 The purpose of this project was not to design a super intricate game, as least not for now, but rather learn how to program old systems that did not have the advanced hardware we have today.

 ## Installation

 To run the project you're going to need an assembler/linker and an emulator.

-For the assembler / linker you must install cc65, a powerful 6502 assembler, C compiler, linker and more.
+For the assembler / linker you must install cc65, a 6502 assembler, C compiler, linker and more.
 We're not using any of the C functionality of the CC65.

 https://cc65.github.io/getting-started.html

-For the emulator, I'm using Fceux because it has some other tools included but you can use any emulator of your choice.
-Particularly I'm interested in the feature that shows memory usage as the game is played.
+For the emulator, I'm using Fceux because it has a few other tools i'm looking for but you can use any emulator of your choice.
+Particularly I'm interested in the debugging tools and ability to view memory as the game runs.

 https://fceux.com/web/download.html